gillian-guide/gillian-guide.github.io/.github/docs/tools-and-resources.md

 - [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml): Provides YAML file support.
 - [ms-vscode-remote.remote-wsl](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl): Enables usage with WSL.

+When you first open the project in **VSC**, you will be prompted to install these extensions automaticlaly.

 ## Useful Resources

-Below are some resources that you might find beneficial:
+Below are some resources that you might find useful for understanding the toolset:

 - [MkDocs](https://www.mkdocs.org/)
 - [MkDocs Material](https://squidfunk.github.io/mkdocs-material/)